noarche/Noisy/convertlines/Readme.txt

-Use convertlines.py to read a list of domains and convert it to be easily pasteable into config script.
+Use convertlines.py to read a list of domains and convert it to be format allowing you to paste into config.json.

 !!Domain list must follow this format: